Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Firm costs in the cannabis industry

 \subsection{Variable cost structure for cannabis retailers}

-This section provides information on the back-of-the-envelope comparison between cannabis retailers' wholesale expenditures and labor expenditures.
+Table \ref{tab:e1} illustrates that cannabis retailers have a similar variable cost structure as other retail industries studied in the literature. \cite{renkin2020}, for example, find that for U.S. grocery stores, COGS accounts for 83\% of variable costs.
 Note that in most retail settings, cost of goods sold (COGS) and labor cost together account for 99\% of variable cost \citep{renkin2020}.
 Other expenditures like packaging and transport costs typically make up less than 1\% of variable cost.